 Pāḷi-Pinyin Tipiṭaka Notation

-Tipiṭaka is a repository of the Buddha's word which was the resolution of the First Great Tipiṭaka Council, convened by his deciples immediately after the Buddha had attained Nibbāna during the First Buddhist Era (BCE 544-545); thus, the oldest source of the Buddhist Canonical Scriptures.
-The sound of Tipiṭaka scriptures was transmitted orally for over four centuries in Pāḷi dialect, an ancient sound of the Indo-Aryan linguistic family.
-The Pāḷi Tipiṭaka in oral tradition was inscribed for the first time in Sinhala script on palm-leaves artifact in old Sri Lanka in 110 BCE.
-Since then, from this cradle of the written scriptures, the Pāḷi text was gradually transliterated into various international scripts of the world and was subsequently translated into different languages.
+The Tipiṭaka is a repository of the Buddha's word, which was the resolution of the First Great Tipiṭaka Council.
+This council was convened by his disciples immediately after the Buddha had attained Nibbāna during the First Buddhist Era (BCE 544–545), making the Tipiṭaka the oldest source of the Buddhist Canonical Scriptures.
+The sound of the Tipiṭaka scriptures was transmitted orally for over four centuries in Pāḷi dialect, an ancient sound of the Indo-Aryan linguistic family.

 Roman-Script 2005 Edition, revised in 2019